matrix-org/matrix-spec-proposals/proposals/MSCXXXX Expiring Policy List Recommendations.md

 ## Introduction

-Currently in matrix if you desire to have an action coordinated via policy list be temporary you have no canonical way to communicate this that is parsable by policy list parsers.
-This proposal aims to change this.
-By giving Policy List entries the ability to expire we keep down the amount of events we have to send and we also make it straight up more user friendly.
+Currently in matrix there is no canonical way to specify a desire to have an action that is coordinated via policy list to be temporary and expire.
+This proposal gives a field to express expiry within Policies which we hope will improve the user experience.
+We also believe expiry on policies will reduce the amount of attention maintaining lists, as currently emulating an explicit expiry field to work with tools such as mjolnir requires manually removing policies after the expiry date.

-The means of getting to this goal is simple.
+The means of getting to this goal are simple.
 The use of a new `"expiry"` key.
-This key will define at what point the recommendation is considered expired.
-Further detail about this system is found in the proposal section.
+This key will define the point in time the recommendation is considered expired.

 By letting entries expire we easily enable features like making temp bans, making a mute from MSC_POLICY_MUTE temporary and other future policy recommendations can also be temporary.

 ## Proposal

-To enable policy list entries to expire a `"expiry"` field will be added that contains a timestamp for when the policy expires.
-An expired policy is to have its effects reverted if applied.
+To enable policies to expire an `"expiry"` field is used that contains a timestamp for when the policy expires.

-Implementations are free to determine how they do their expiry checking on applied recommendations.
+An expired policy should have its recommendation discarded and any existing effects reverted.

+How the field is used to determine if a policy has expired is left to an implementation detail.
-A policy list recommendation is deemed expired once its expiry timestamp is reached from your perspective.
+It is important that consumers understand that a policy is deemed to have expired once the expiry date is met from a subjective perspective.

-Policy list expiry is from your own perspective to make it so we can ignore issues related to distributed accurate time.
+While we expect that there won't be much disagreement about when a date has been met, it is still somewhat likely disagreement can occur between clients, bots, server modules about whether the date has been met, especially around the boundary of the date.

 Below is an example recommendation to mute the user `@evil:example.com` with the help of MSC_POLICY_MUTE this recommendation expires 1 hour after it was sent.
 The mute was sent at 2000000000.
 Now please note that the